-The Penny Nickel is the bigger brother of the smaller Penny.
+This 27 inch Penny is the bigger brother of the smaller Penny.
 It comes in at 27in in length and 7.5in in width.
 Making it suitable for kids and people with small feet.
 That said, if you aren’t skating long distances, a cruiser this size is more than ok.

 The deck is made of plastic basically making it indestructible.
 It is really resistant to wear, tear, impacts, and you don’t have to worry about it getting wet or delaminating … perfect for some kids.